core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 of zero bytes removed.
 An example follows.

-The following example shows the encoding of an 'alarm-state' leaf schema node instance with the 'critical' (position 3), 'warning' (position 8) and 'indeterminate' (position 128) flags set.
+The following example shows the encoding of an 'alarm-state' leaf representation node instance with the 'critical' (position 3), 'warning' (position 8) and 'indeterminate' (position 128) flags set.